tytydraco/yessleep/out/My_Ghostly_Intruder_Pt_2.md

 Of course he didn't do as asked of him.
 "Please, put that down."

-I say looking at the teen holiding my jars and looking it over like a foreign object.
+I say looking at the teen holiding my jar and looking it over like a foreign object.

 Great!
 He's going to break it.

 "No, I mean seriously who even carries this much jars, every corner and shelf, even the fridge both the freezer and deep freezer."
-He looked around at the objects like I was the mad madman.
+He looked around at the objects like I was the madman.

-"I even saw Jars in the bathroom."
+"I even saw jars in the bathroom."

-I looked back over to him annoyed little did he know there's more where that came from.
+I looked back over to him annoyed, little did he know there's more where that came from.

 "Just drop it, ok?"
 I say feeling cornered.

 "Ok" he says looking at me, smiling wickedly and then proceeds to drop my jar onto the hardwood ground.
 I hear the crash before my brain registers what made the sound.

 I look down at the now pile of glass on the ground in horror.
-"Oops" he says starting laugh.
+"Oops" he says starting to laugh.

 "You must be a demon, not a ghost."
 I say, with anger etched into me.